Automattic/maintenance-mode-wp/readme.txt

  - Add a template to your theme's root folder called `template-maintenance-mode.php`.
  - This should be a simple HTML page that should include the message you want to show your visitors.
  - Note: the template should include `wp_head()` and `wp_footer()` calls.
- - Add the VIP_MAINTENANCE_MODE constant to your theme and set to `true`.
+ - Add the VIP_MAINTENANCE_MODE constant to your theme and set to `true` or activate the maintenance mode via customizer

 == Installation ==